 She has previously worked with Coro fm and presently oversees the Finance & Administration matters of Slum TV.
 She is passionate and motivated on telling beautiful stories from the slums and always looks forward to showcasing them,

 Training & Production Officer

-	“I am interested in slum or marginalized people, because I believe their dreams are not of ordinary people.
-Perhaps a slum or marginalized person can give you an accurate vision of a society because (they) vary from its norms”
+“I am interested in slum or marginalized people because I believe their dreams are not of ordinary people.
+Perhaps a slum or marginalized person can give you an accurate vision of society because (they) vary from its norms”